ninjabear/nickel-bootstrap/README.md

  - logging etc can be pulled out of "utilize" into something else then so no need to "utilize" everything
 * using ```Ok(Halt(response.render...))``` in the ```router!``` macro confuses compiler.
 Error as follows: ```error: unable to infer enough type information about `_`; type annotations required [E0282]```
   - I think its asking for extra information, but its a closure.
 Not sure how that works.

+* mustache partials don't appear to work.
+They may not be implemented.